 Bejoy, how did someone who has never worked in film get Mohanlal to say yes to his first short film?

 Bejoy Nambiar: Why not start with the best?
-I started by approaching and trying to figure out how to approach him.
+I started by trying to figure out how to approach him.
 I did a lot of calls trying to figure out who would be the right person to get through to him.
 Finally, I got one contact, who was Mr Suresh Balaji, Mohanlal’s brother-in-law.
 He asked me about my background and I told him about our business background.
 He wasn’t sure if I’d be able to pull off a film like that.

 “Reflections became my calling card to get into Madras Talkies.”